 Knowing what to expect when you meet with an attorney can make your meeting more productive and efficient.
 Get the most out of your time together by following these tips before and during your meeting.

-Just about any way you look at it, divorce stinks.
-There are emotional and confusing legal issues that need to be faced.
-You can ease the time, costs and heartache of a divorce by understanding what you need to consider as you go through the legal process.
+Divorce and its legal issues can be challenging.
+You can ease some of the stress, time and costs by understanding what you need to consider as you go through the legal process.

 You’re a guardian of your country and your family.
 In order to safeguard your family’s financial future, consider taking steps that help you gain control of your property and other assets and provide for your family for the long term.
 Military OneSource provides resources, services and information on many legal matters and offers advice to help secure your family’s future.